TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/MultipleDB.md

 ## ADO.NET

 In order to support multiple databases with the same code, ADO.NET provides a `DbProviderFactory` implmentation for each database.
-This is used to create the connection, command, and parameter objects.
+This can be used to create the connection, command, and parameter objects.

+@snippet cs [..\Recipes.Ado\MultipleDB\MultipleDBScenario_DbProviderFactory.cs] MultipleDBScenario_DbProviderFactory

+Alternately, commands can be created from connections and parameters from commands.

-@snippet cs [..\Recipes.Ado\MultipleDB\MultipleDBScenario.cs] MultipleDBScenario
+@snippet cs [..\Recipes.Ado\MultipleDB\MultipleDBScenario_Chained.cs] MultipleDBScenario_Chained

 ## Chain

 In Chain, each named `DataSource` exposes database-specific functionality.
-For functionality that's common across all database, a set of interfaces are offered.
+For functionality that's common across multiple databases, a set of interfaces are offered.

 * `IClass0DataSource`: Raw SQL only.
 * `IClass1DataSource`: CRUD operations.
 Database reflection.